Skip to main content

 What is personal language?

 When writing academically, it is important to use third-person language and to avoid using first or second-person pronouns like "I" or "you."
 Personal language can make your argument seem less objective and can weaken the impact of your writing.
+But you can avoid common mistakes in writing by using alternatives.

 Personal language examples